Kanheri Caves: Description of the caves

-one large rounded mass of compact rock, under which a softer stratum has in many places been washed out by the rains, forming natural caves; it is in the stratum again below this that most of the excavations are situated.
-The rock in which the caves are is a volcanic breccia, which forms the whole of the hilly district of the island, culminating to the north of the caves in a point about 1,550 feet above the sea level.
+a large, rounded mass of compact rock, under which a softer stratum has in many places been washed out by the rains, thus forming natural caves.
+It is in the stratum below this that most of the excavations are situated.
+The cave rock is a volcanic breccia, which forms the whole of the hilly district of the island, culminating to the north of the caves in a point about 1,550 feet above the sea level.